 With the press of a button, you can have a driver at your door in moments, ready to take you to your destination.
 A few years ago, people thought it was a crazy idea to have people come to pick you up in their own personal vehicles.
 Now, ridesharing services like Uber are extremely popular and nobody questions whether or not they will last.

-But are Uber rides and drivers safe?
+But are Uber riders and drivers safe?

-Do you know where to turn if you are injured in an Uber accident?
-Whether you are a passenger in an Uber ride or someone on the outside affected, you can count on the team at the Law Offices of Greg Prosmushkin, P.C. to help you get the compensation you deserve.
+Do you know where to turn if you are Injured in an Uber Accident?
+Whether you are a passenger in an Uber ride or someone on the outside affected, you can count on the team at The Law Offices of Greg Prosmushkin, P.C. to help you get the compensation you deserve.

 Ridesharing services are not like traditional public transportation or taxi services.
 Before, you could be sure that a company or agency had oversight of safety.
 Those operations are typically regulated by legislation.
 That is not really the case with companies like Uber.

 First, becoming an Uber driver in this state is not difficult.
 Almost anyone can do it and you are just as likely to have an off-duty nurse show up as your driver as you are a graduate student who needs some extra cash.

 These are people who usually have no special training when it comes to transporting passengers showing up in vehicles that only face periodic inspections.